29 April 2016

-Venue: King’s College London Strand, London WC2R 2LSBook now
+Venue: King’s College London Strand, London WC2R 2LS

 The Creativeworks London Festival celebrates four years of exploring the capital’s creative economy, bringing London’s researchers, creative entrepreneurs and businesses together.

 This jam-packed day will feature digital installations; technology showcases; passionate debates; expert panels, interactive workshops and presentations by researchers, thought-leaders and artists – showcasing the results of the 140+ projects we have facilitated.

 All sessions to take place at King’s College London, 29 April 2016.
 Sessions are free but ticketed, so advance booking is required.